 It is a kindness to speak up and let riggers know if they have hurt you, awareness and enlightenment are key to improving.
 I think the best learning tool a rigger can have is a self aware bottom that communicates well.
 Nerve injury is not something to be endured, you are not a bad bottom if you have repeated hits, it is up to your rigger to know how to tie you without causing nerve issues and you certainly are not a bad bottom if you inform them of this mistake.
 It is your responsibility to yourself and them, to inform them and it is their responsibility to learn, improve and adapt.
 It is unacceptable to be tied by someone who repeatedly hits your nerves, you do not have to accept this.

-Even when starting out with someone learning it is no excuse, they should be researching vulnerable areas and doing their best to avoid them before they indulge in something like partials or suspension which increases risk of nerve damage occurring.
-A good rigger should listen to their bottom and accept feedback.
+Even when starting out with someone learning it is no excuse, they should be researching vulnerable areas and doing their best to avoid them before they indulge in something like bondage, especial partial or full suspension which increases risk of nerve damage occurring.
+A good rigger should listen to their bottom and hear their feedback.
 Like I said, accidents happen but it should not be a regular occurrence and this is true of those new to rigging also.

 If every bottom spoke up and refused to be tied by those who repeatedly hit nerves, are unwilling to learn, and do not tie well, think how much the standard of rope would raise.
-Incompetent riggers would be eliminated or they would learn and improve.
+Incompetent riggers would reduce or they would have to learn and improve.
 I am not suggesting to be over picky, just to give feedback and if met with an unwillingness to learn and improve, I would recommend that you be unwilling to let them tie you.